 - Ongoing resiliency and stress reduction training courses and classes

 - System committees and programs to encourage support and involvement in our overall nursing strategic plan

-Children’s offers an array of flexible scheduling options for experienced nurses.
-We value our nurses and seek to provide creative options that support you.
-From our in-house PRN float pool offering premium pay similar to travel nursing to our seasonal staffing contracts and weekend staffing programs, Children’s has the right program to support your busy life.
+Children’s WorkFlex offers an array of flexible scheduling options for experienced nurses.
+We value our nurses and seek to provide creative options that give you the flexibility, competitive compensation and variety you want as a nurse.
+From our in-house float pools offering premium pay to our contract and PRN nursing positions, Children’s can help you find work that suits your unique needs and schedule.

 The Nurse Extern Program is a paid, eight-week summer employment opportunity for rising senior nursing students interested in pursuing a career in pediatrics.
 Using actual experience, nursing students function in the role of a patient care technician to acquire valuable knowledge of the highly specialized pediatric environment, establish valuable interpersonal relationships and make decisions regarding subspecialty practice.

 Nurse externs are hired in a variety of units, including critical care, cardiac, emergency, hematology/oncology, medical/surgical, comprehensive inpatient rehabilitation and transplant inpatient.
 After the program, there is an opportunity for nurses to transition into a patient care technician position based on interest and availability.